inbarhub/single_image_dataset/README.md

 The program evaulates the number of false positive and false negative over *one* image.
 The name of the image should be supplied in the command line. </br></br>

 The program assumes two files are in the main directory:
-- image_name_gt.png - the png dot file (from the dot directory in this repository).
+- image_name_gt.png - the png dot file (from the `dot' directory in this repository).
-- image_name_ours.txt - your solution for the locations of the repeating object.
+- image_name_ours.txt - your solution - the locations of the repeating object.
 As we rescale the image before applying our method (more details in the paper), these locations are a vectorize form of your output image in the new scale.

-For example: if the ground_truth image is 400x400, and we rescale the image to be 200x200 (the sizes of all the images can be found in conf.py), image_name_gt.png image size is 400x400, and the locations in image_name_ours.txt are the locations of the repeating object of a 200x200 image.
+For example: if the ground_truth image is 400x400, and we rescale the image to be 200x200 (the sizes of all the images can be found in conf.py):
+* image_name_gt.png size is 400x400
+* The locations in image_name_ours.txt are the locations of the repeating object of your solution of a 200x200 image.

+In other words, if you resalce the image before applying your code as we did - you should just save the locations as a text file.
+Otherwise, before saving please resalce the image to fit the size in conf.py and then extract the location of your solution.

 You should use the code as follows: count_gt_vs_output_for_database image_name